Jayvardhan-Reddy/Azure-Certification-DP-200/README.md

 There should be process that are involved in backing up or preoviding failover for databases in an Azure data platform technology.
 Depending on circumstances, there are numerous approaches that can be adopted.

 <img src="images/27.Disaster-Recovery.jpg">

+## Scenario's

+1. **Recommended service: Azure Cosmos-DB**

+- Semi-structured: because of the need to extend or modify the schema for new product
+- Azure Cosmos DB indexes every field by default
+- ACID-compliant and faster while querying compared to other services

+Advantages:

+- Latency & throughput: High throughput and low latency
+- Transactional support: Required
+- Customers require a high number of read operations, with the ability to query on many fields within the database.
+- The business requires a high number of write operations to track the constantly changing inventory.

+2. **Recommended service: Azure Blob storage**

+ - Unstructured: Product catalog data

+- Only need to be retrieved by ID.
+- Customers require a high number of read operations with low latency.
+- Creates and updates will be somewhat infrequent and can have higher latency than read operations.
+- Latency & throughput: Retrievals by ID need to support low latency and high throughput.
+Creates and updates can have higher latency than read operations.
+- Transactional support: Not required

+3. **Recommended service: Azure SQL Database**

+- Structured: Business data
+- Operations: Read-only, complex analytical queries across multiple databases
+- Latency & throughput: Some latency in the results is expected based on the complex nature of the queries.
+- Transactional support: Required